samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 --force : to overwrite existing file
 ```

-Second, install the dependencies via `pip install -r /app/requirements.txt`.
+Second, install the dependencies via `pip install -r requirements.txt`.

 Although the Python code in this project is meant to be run as a standalone code, it may be containerized.
-Sample [Dockerfile](https://github.com/Adaickalavan/DataPipeline/blob/master/pyconsumerrtsp/Dockerfile) to build Python image and sample [Docker-compose.yml](https://github.com/Adaickalavan/DataPipeline/blob/master/pyconsumerrtsp/Docker-compose.yml) to instantiate the Python container are provided in the repository.
+Sample [Dockerfile](https://github.com/Adaickalavan/DataPipeline/blob/master/pyconsumerrtsp/Dockerfile) to build the Python image and sample [Docker-compose.yml](https://github.com/Adaickalavan/DataPipeline/blob/master/pyconsumerrtsp/Docker-compose.yml) to instantiate the Python container are provided in the repository.

 ### PyConsumerRTSP2